Count-Dante/COP-Strategy-Game/README.md

 * [Product Demonstration]()

 ## Task Allocation
-Aedan Deyto:
+Aedan Deyto: UID 014.
+Expansion progress bar for the user

-David Kipikash:
+David Kipikash: UID 019.
+Limits resources for the user on the first map

-Grant Allan:
+Grant Allan: UID 022.
+Quit button from the main menu

-Natalia Colmenares:
+Natalia Colmenares: UID 010.
+Resource allocation for expansion and expansion controller

-Ryan Black:
+Ryan Black: UID 007.
+Bad events RNG for the game